-Studying at London School of Sound is a great experience and but you if you really want to learn, you don't need a school to get started.
+Studying at London School of Sound is a great experience but you don't need a school to get started.

 In fact, the more you teach yourself, the further we can take you with some advanced short course later.